 This post contains affiliate links.

-Much to my delight, Max is a voracious reader.
+Much to my delight, Max as a 9 year old was a voracious reader of books.
 I was one of those kids who read constantly too; cereal boxes at breakfast, shampoo bottles in the bathtub, I was always on the search for words.
-From identifying the letters “DKNY” on his babysitter’s shirt when he was tiny, he’s always been a word guy, and now I’m thrilled that he’s getting into reading books that I love as much as he does!
-We’ve worked together to round up a list of books that he loves, or wants to read.
+From identifying the letters “DKNY” on his babysitter's shirt when he was tiny, he's always been a word guy, and now I'm thrilled that he's getting into reading books that I love as much as he does!
+We've worked together to round up a list of books that he loves, or wants to read.

 We're always looking for more suggestions, too, so please leave them in the comments below, or on my Facebook page!

 I'm not sure what I need to say, other than leave Max's review here: “Harry Potter is about a kid who is special, let's put it that way.
 He has a scar (I know, that doesn't seem important right now) I like it because they're good books.
 I don't know why people wouldn't like Harry Potter!”

 These have a special place in my heart because I remember my dad reading them aloud to my sister and I. Max says: “I like these ones because they were exciting and I really liked them.
 I think The Lion the Witch and the Wardrobe was my favorite.”

 “I also have the Gamer's Edition one, which I like the most.
 It has lots of cool world records and I just like it.”

 I met the author of this last year, and got really excited about this.
 It's kind of a cross between Goonies and a secret history lesson.
 “I've only read some of this one, but it's really cool so far.”